Vektor-Memory/Vektor-Memory-Info/profile/README.md

 > *Hands for your agent.
 Bundled inside Slipstream.*

-Cloak is the action and operations layer.
+Cloak is the DXT & CLI action and operations layer.
 Where Slipstream manages what an agent knows, Cloak manages what it can do — SSH orchestration, stealth browser automation, and an encrypted credential vault, all exposed as MCP tools.

 **SSH orchestration** gives agents the ability to execute commands on remote servers with a mandatory approval gate before any write or destructive operation, multi-command transaction planning, and one-step rollback.
 Designed for agents that manage infrastructure without human hands on the keyboard.